crossbario/autobahn-js/doc/reference.rst

    Returns an instance of ``autobahn.Session`` if there is a session currently running on the connection.

-To check whether the connection (the transport underlying) is established:
+To check whether the connection (the underlying transport for the session) has been established:

 .. js:attribute:: Connection.isOpen